kyullog/sql-lab/queries.md

 WHERE CustomerID = 92;

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
+SELECT Orders.OrderID, Customers.CustomerName
+FROM Orders
+INNER JOIN Customers
+ON Orders.CustomerID=Customers.CustomerID
-SELECT * FROM Orders ORDER BY CustomerID
+ORDER BY CustomerName

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.